Il Cromuele

 Il Cromuele (The Cromwell) is a tragedy in five acts, released in 1671.
-It was conceived and written by Girolamo Graziani, through the sixties of the 17th century, in Modena, during the troubled reign of Laura Martinozzi.
+It was conceived and written by Girolamo Graziani, through the 1660s, in Modena, during the troubled reign of Laura Martinozzi.

 Genesis

 The first information on the composition of the Il Cromuele appears in the preface to Graziani's Varie Poesie e Prose (1662).

 Since 1666 the writing of Il Cromuele is accompanied by an extensive correspondence with Jean Chapelain, as Graziani was waged by Colbert on behalf of Louis The Great.

 Plot

 Henrighetta, Queen of England has escaped from Cromuele, the tyrant usurper who imprisoned her husband king Carlo in the Tower of London.

-After useless petitions to the Government of Edinburgh and to the of Republic of the Seven United Netherlands, she has sailed towards France in order to ask for help by her nephew Louis XIV.
+After useless petitions to the Government of Edinburgh and to the Republic of the Seven United Netherlands, she has sailed towards France to ask for help by her nephew Louis XIV.

 She is with Delmira, a young Irish girl just known during the trip.
 The two women, for their security, are travelling with male clothes, as Dutch Merchants.
 During the voyage, their ship has been wrecked, and their lifeboat was pushed by the wind to English coast, from where they reached London under the identities of Henrico (Henry) and Edmondo (Edmund).

 In this guise, they have been housed in the Palace of Odoardo (Edward) and Anna Hide, a family in pectore still loyalist despite it shows fidelity to the usurper Cromuele.
 The beauty and the singing qualities of Edmondo/Delmira, have meant that the two women were both introduced in Whitehall to attend a major Costume party that Cromuele has ordered, to distract Londoners from the consequences of his despotic government and a looming plague.

 So far the Backstory.
 With the arrival at Palace Edmondo/Delmira and Henrico/Henrighetta tragedy begins.

 It's the eve of King's decapitation.
 The death sentence has not yet been issued.
 Elisabetta (Elizabeth), the wife of Cromuele, wants her husband to postpone the decision because she's secretly in love with the King.

 Her confidant Orinda, an elder widow sensitive to love affairs, combines her clandestine meeting with Carlo within the prison, where Elisabetta will be able to offer him clemency in change of love.

 To arrange such an encounter, Orinda asks for help to Edmondo/Delmira (of which, thinking she's a boy, fell in love) and to Henrico/Henrighetta, reassured by their seeming foreigner.